Version

 Following these timing control guidelines can significantly improve the stability of multi-camera systems during startup and runtime, reducing errors and unexpected behavior.

-8.8.
+8.7.
 The image does not reach the preset frame rate

-• ros2 topic hz
+• rostopic hz

 • rqt